Sarapuce/padding-oracle-attack-turbo/README.md

 | This is a fork of this [repository](https://github.com/flast101/padding-oracle-attack-explained).
 I added multithreading to speed up the cracking process, and I still need to implement initial padding detection to make it even faster.

+With a rootme challenge I use for benchmark :
+- Classical version : 92 seconds
+- Turbo version : 35 seconds

 ### Summary

 [1- Overview](https://github.com/flast101/padding-oracle-attack-explained#1--overview)